chelo900/bands-explorer/README.md

 ## Features

-- Create account and Log in
+- Create account and Log in.
 - Displays a grid of music bands.
+- See more information about the band you select.
 - Find the ideal band by applying multiple filters:
   - country
   - music genre